kminder/kminder.github.io/_posts/9999-01-01-using-knox-with-activedirectory.md

 </topology>
 ```

-Once this is created test it out and see that the admin user can access the API but the guest user can't.
+Once this is created, test it with the cURL commands below and see that the admin user can access the API but the guest user can't.

 ```sh
 curl -u admin:admin-secret -ik 'https://localhost:8443/gateway/sample2/api/v1/version'